-See a new body of photographic work by interdisciplinary artist Ken Gonzales-Day examining the mural landscape of LA—from East LA to Venice Beach, from Pacoima to South LA.
-Featuring over 140 photographs, Surface Tension by Ken Gonzales-Day: Murals, Signs, and Mark‐Making in LA considers what the city’s walls reveal about its diverse communities.
+The exhibition featured a new body of photographic work by interdisciplinary artist Ken Gonzales-Day examining the mural landscape of LA—from East LA to Venice Beach, from Pacoima to South LA.
+Featuring over 140 photographs, Surface Tension by Ken Gonzales-Day: Murals, Signs, and Mark‐Making in LA considered what the city’s walls reveal about its diverse communities.

-The exhibition demonstrates how Los Angeles understands its history and its values through the murals that decorate the city.
+The exhibition demonstrated how Los Angeles understands its history and its values through the murals that decorate the city.
 Local communities honor their heritage by telling their own stories with their own voices.
 Residents pay homage to their idols and heroes.
 Graffiti artists declare their presence.
 Activists decry injustice and envision better worlds.
 Shopkeepers lure customers with hand-painted advertisements.
 Artists from around the globe make their mark on a rapidly changing urbanscape.

-Recording Los Angeles’s unique visual identity and the diversity of its population and artistic production in the present moment, Surface Tension by Ken Gonzales-Day asks: What is a mural?
+Recording Los Angeles’s unique visual identity and the diversity of its population and artistic production in the present moment, Surface Tension by Ken Gonzales-Day asked: What is a mural?
 Who speaks, and who decides what counts as art?

-Surface Tension by Ken Gonzales-Day is part of Pacific Standard Time: LA/LA, a far-reaching and ambitious exploration of Latin American and Latino art in dialogue with Los Angeles, taking place from September 2017 through January 2018 at more than sixty cultural institutions across Southern California.
+Surface Tension by Ken Gonzales-Day was part of Pacific Standard Time: LA/LA, a far-reaching and ambitious exploration of Latin American and Latino art in dialogue with Los Angeles, taking place from September 2017 through January 2018 at more than sixty cultural institutions across Southern California.
 Pacific Standard Time is an initiative of the Getty.